phryk/hermithome/readme.md

     - Technically complex?
         - Just a bunch of latticed metal pieces, isn't it?
             - Saw + drill all that's really needed?
+            - Aaactually, way simpler is possible.
+Just a bunch of hunges.
         - Tricky part is probably the "outer skin"
             - Might avoid a lot of complexity by using [synthetic] textile